johnascott1/Project1Final/grades/Lab 7 Questions.md

 Now your code should work.

-“Abstract”, for the method, means that all Insect objects will have a method called printSpeciesData.
-But Insect doesn’t want to define exactly what printSpeciesData does, and Insect doesn’t need to implement it.
+“Abstract”, for the method, means that all Insect objects will have a method called speciesDataReport.
+But Insect doesn’t want to define exactly what speciesDataReport does, and Insect doesn’t need to implement it.
 This is useful if you will never instantiate your superclass, if it doesn’t make sense to make objects from the superclass.
 In this program, it doesn’t make sense to make Insect objects, it’s only useful to make the Butterfly and Bee subclasses.
-But, you want every insect to have printSpeciesData.
-So declare it as Abstract in Insect, and the compiler will make sure all subclasses of Insect will create a printSpeciesData method.
+But, you want every insect to have speciesDataReport.
+So declare it as Abstract in Insect, and the compiler will make sure all subclasses of Insect will create a speciesDataReport method.

 You also need to change the class to an Abstract class.
 You can never make objects from an abstract class.
 After all, you haven’t written all the method definitions it needs.

 This is useful in any scenario where you have a general description class, and then specialize it with many subclasses; and only the subclasses will be useful in your program.
 You can now specify more required behavior in the (abstract) superclass and enforce that the subclasses will be able to have this behavior too... helps with polymorphism.

-Notice that printSpeciesData should call the method of that name for the correct type of insect – this is polymorphism!
-So it should call printSpeciesData from the Butterfly class if the Insect object in the list is a Butterfly, and it will call the printSpeciesData from the Bee class if the Insect object in the list is a Bee.
+Notice that speciesDataReport should call the method of that name for the correct type of insect – this is polymorphism!
+So it should call speciesDataReport from the Butterfly class if the Insect object in the list is a Butterfly, and it will call the speciesDataReport from the Bee class if the Insect object in the list is a Bee.

 This example uses generic types to make the LinkedList only able to store Insect objects.
 Please see the Data Types lab for more information and examples on generic types.

-(Note that the Autograder is looking for exact variable/method names.

 ### Problem 2: